-Your feet are not supposed to hurt.
+Your feet are not supposed to hurt but likely do.

 We covered shoes and general foot care in our discussion with Dr. Daniel about keeping your feet and back happy.
 If you missed it, it’s a good post to read now given that most Podiatric physician visits are for treatment of corns and calluses [82%] and toenail problems [63%].

 One quarter of all your bones are in your feet.
 If you’re walking the recommended number of daily steps, there is a lot of pressure on all those little bones and the connective tissue.
 Your feet need a little daily TLC [aka: tender loving care] to carry you through life.

 1/ Walk don’t run: According to the American Podiatric Medical Association, walking is the best exercise for your feet because it helps improve circulation, control weight and promotes overall wellbeing.
 Running increases increases the pressure on your feet by 3-4 times your body weight.
 If you love to run, try mixing up your workouts to give your feet a break.

 2/ Wall stretch to stretch and elongate your calfs and achilles so that you move with ease.